 With access to many kilometres of trails, you can be assured of fun, exciting and safe rides, led by experienced and certified trail guides.
 Being a family oriented Stable they offer something for everyone along with trails and horses for all levels of riding experience.

 The Spirit of the Waterfalls includes 5 Customized Guided Experiences designed to let you disconnect to reconnect.
 All journeys are customized to flow with the pace of your holiday.
 Come wander within the magical realms of Nature – and just Be!

-The journey begins at Gaia’s Den, near the South entrance of Algonquin Park.
+The journey begins at Gaia’s Den, near the South entrance of Algonquin Provincial Park.
 This excursions are guided shamanic journeys which combines the outer natural landscape of lush forests with our inner landscape accessed physically, emotionally, mentally & spiritually through the moving meditation of hiking, yogic breathing, tribal singing & drumming, ceremony, meditation & quiet reflection at 3 distinct, private waterfalls…

 - But don’t give up – Many Ontario campsites book up early, but many also have last-minute cancellations.
 If you don’t mind last minute planning, keep checking the Ontario Parks site to see if there are any late openings.
 Sometimes this is the best way to get a prime site.

 - Plan the weather – Watch the weather forecasts before your Algonquin camping trip.
 And always prepare for the worst.
 You never know what could happen without warning.
 Pack tarps for covering your gear, mosquito repellent, and, of course, sunscreen for all that time outdoors.